itamarc/action-itemplate-ghpages/README.md

         # Time zone to calculate the update time (required)
         # (default: America/Sao_Paulo, which is GMT-3 - sorry, I'm brazilian =) )
         timezone: America/Sao_Paulo
+        # Publish the README.md from the repository root in the generated page as README.html (not required, default 'false')
+        publish_readme_md: 'true'
       env:
         # Needed to publish
         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}